Recoskie/Fl64/README.md

       2. Method **Pat.getFract()**:
           > Returns the fraction that produces the repeating pattern.
       3. Method **Pat.avgFract()**:
-          > Returns the fraction that produces the best matching repeating pattern.
+          > Returns the fraction that produces the best matching repeating pattern within the digit.
+          > Note it is possible to use this as an high performance alternative to finding the best matching rescuing pattern in data.
       4. Method **Pat.toFract( num )**:
           > Removes the pattern component of an float number then compute the Fraction.
           ```javascript
-          var Pat = parsePattern( "142857", 10 ); //The Pattern of "1÷7".
+          var Pat = new Pattern( "142857", 10 ); //The Pattern of "1÷7".

           var num = ( 1 / 7 ) * 3; //The fraction "(1÷7)x3".

           alert( Pat.toFract( num ) ); //Gives the fraction "3÷7".
           ```
       5. Method **Pat.toString()**:
-          > The infinet repeating patern to an string.
+          > The infinite repeating pattern to an string.